California's Oak Fire destroys at least 55 structures as it burns more than 17,000 acres near Yosemite National Park - KTVZ

 But challenging terrain and abundant dry vegetation fueling the fire has complicated efforts to tamp down its growth, Cal Fire spokesperson Captain Keith Wade told CNN Monday.

-“The footprint out here, the acreage of available fuels to burn when the fire gets going, along with the available topography — the canyons, the drainages — that the wind that that flows through these areas can make the fire behavior erratic and it can explode … the ferociousness of that fire at times can be intense,” Wade said.
+“The footprint out here, the acreage of available fuels to burn when the fire gets going, along with the available topography — the canyons, the drainages — the wind that flows through these areas, can make the fire behavior erratic and it can explode … the ferociousness of that fire at times can be intense,” Wade said.

 So far this month, there have been 23 wildfires in California, according to Cal Fire, but only three have exceeded 500 acres.
 None have come close to the mass destruction of the Oak Fire, due in part to the exceedingly dry conditions in the area, Wade said.